Dentistry is not a job.

 The UCAT is an online exam designed to test cognitive skills.
 For more information on the UCAT check out our article covering everything you need to know about the UCAT.

-We also offer online and live UCAT courses and are the world’s most established UCAT provider.
+We also offer an Online UCAT course and are the world’s most established UCAT provider.

 The BMAT is a written exam that tests your scientific knowledge at GCSE level and your critical thinking, problem-solving and writing skills.
 Read a complete guide to the BMAT and check out Medify’s online BMAT course for more information.